novakne/dotfiles/local/bin/README.md

 -   `fe` - Open selected file in _[neovim][]_, `ctrl-o` to use _[neovim-remote][]_
+-   `fkill` - Kill processes, list only the ones you can kill
 -   `fmenu` - Fuzzy find in `bin-list`
 -   `fnote` - Search for `header` in markdown files
 -   `fpass` - Fuzzy search passwords in _[pass][]_ and copy it